Paraffine Paint Company |

 From Plant to Public Market

-In 1972, Pabco closed the Emeryvil1e plant and moved some of its operation to Antioch.
+In 1972, Pabco closed the Emeryville plant and moved some of its operation to Antioch.
 California.
 Pabco stopped producing building materials after the Emeryville plant closed.
 The company is today a division of the 104 Fibreboard Corporation (based in Concord, California) and manufactures only specialized, high-temperature insulation.

-During the 1970s. the Emeryville property was subdivided for primarily non-industrial uses, and many of the over 30 Pabco buildings were demolished.
+During the 1970s, the Emeryville property was subdivided for primarily non-industrial uses, and many of the over 30 Pabco buildings were demolished.
 By 1975, a number of retail and restaurant tenants had opened in the Pabco warehouses that now comprise the Emery Bay Public Market.
 The two Pabco warehouse buildings were joined by a gabled arcade as part of the extensive 1988 renovation designed by Brocchini Architects of Oakland, creating the main retail/restaurant complex of the Emery Bay Public Market.

 This story originally published in 1996 for the Emeryville Centennial Celebration and compiled into the ‘Early Emeryville Remembered’ historical essays book.